AntonMoustache/handbooks/developers-handbook.md

 1. Never release anything major on a Friday
 2. Get someone else to test your work
-3. Make sure you are available on release days, don't make other commitments
+3. Make sure you are available on release days, don’t make other commitments
 4. Keep an eye on Sentry notifications and Google Analytics

 **Plan for outages.** Ask your project lead about the design requirements for